forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 authorProfileLink: ""
 ---

 Do you have a lot of data that you were collecting many years and now you consider doing some magic by applying Machine Learning?
-It might be dissapointing to get to know that the data you were collecting is not complete.
+What are you able to achive with the data you have?

-In this post I'll summarize our experience of trying to apply Machine Learning during our company's internal hackathon([here are more info about the hackathon]()).
+In this post I'll summarize our experience of trying to apply Machine Learning during the [hackathon](/hackathon-availability/).

+In the beginning we will take a look at the problem.
+After that there will be a small refresher/introduction into Machine Learning and its methods.
+Then we choose an appropriate method that supposed to solve the problem.
+Once we know the method, we will figure out what data do we need and what data are actually available.
+In the end as a bonus, we will consider slightly different approach and will reason about it's pros & cons.

-### Problem
+## Problem

 During the hackathon we takled a **parking availability** problem that was stated as follows: